By the end of this section, you will be able to do the following:

 The electron transport chain (Figure 7.10) is the last component of aerobic respiration and is the only part of glucose metabolism that uses atmospheric oxygen.
 Oxygen continuously diffuses into plant tissues (typically through stomata), as well as into fungi and bacteria; however, in animals, oxygen enters the body through a variety of respiratory systems.
 Electron transport is a series of redox reactions that resembles a relay race or bucket brigade in that electrons are passed rapidly from one component to the next, to the endpoint of the chain where the electrons reduce molecular oxygen and, along with associated protons, produces water.
 There are four complexes composed of proteins, labeled I through IV in Figure 7.10, and the aggregation of these four complexes, together with associated mobile, accessory electron carriers, is called the electron transport chain.
 The electron transport chain is present with multiple copies in the inner mitochondrial membrane of eukaryotes and within the plasma membrane of prokaryotes.

 First, two electrons are carried to the first complex via NADH.
 This complex, labeled I, is composed of flavin mononucleotide (FMN) and an iron-sulfur (Fe-S)-containing protein.
 FMN, which is derived from vitamin B2 (also called riboflavin), is one of several prosthetic groups or cofactors in the electron transport chain.
 A prosthetic group is a nonprotein molecule required for the activity of a protein.
 Prosthetic groups are organic or inorganic, nonpeptide molecules bound to a protein that facilitate its function.
 Prosthetic groups include coenzymes, which are the prosthetic groups of enzymes.
-The enzyme in complex I is NADH dehydrogenase and is a very large protein, containing 45 amino acid chains.
+The enzyme in complex I is NADH dehydrogenase and is composed of 44 separate polypeptide chains.
 Complex I can pump four hydrogen ions across the membrane from the matrix into the intermembrane space, and it is in this way that the hydrogen ion gradient is established and maintained between the two compartments separated by the inner mitochondrial membrane.